 Amsterdam – An Insider View

-For the third post in our My Home Pride series we are pleased to have travel writer and author Andy Hayes, sharing his love of Amsterdam and giving us an insight into the city and its people that takes us beneath its better-known surface.
+For this week’s guest post I’m pleased to welcome travel writer and author Andy Hayes.
+Andy has chosen to share his love of Amsterdam and give us an insight into the city and its people, taking us beneath its better-known surface.

 Bicycle Fence Reflection in AmsterdamI wasn’t born in Amsterdam, nor is Dutch my native language.
 But Amsterdam is my spiritual home; a place which found me and in which I found myself.
 I don’t live there now, but it is the place I think of when homesick or where certain sights, sounds, and smells bring back memories.